Joystonm/IEP-GPT/iep-gpt/README.md

 - **Progress Memory**: Save student profiles and plans, track progress, and adapt future plans based on what works
 - **Accessibility-Focused**: Clean, distraction-free UI with accessibility features like high contrast mode and large text
 - **Resource Library**: Curated educational resources and teaching strategies for various neurodiverse conditions
+- **Calendar View**: Visualize and manage the 7-day learning plan with drag-and-drop functionality
+- **Progress Tracking**: Monitor student engagement and completion of activities

 ## Tech Stack